 - The 4-star hotel Vaduzerhof offers a perfect location near the town center, free private parking and comfortable modern rooms.

 - Find more hotels in Vaduz here.

 The route - day 5: Vaduz-Kreuzlingen at Lake Constance via Appenzell and St. Gallen: 99 km, 2h10

 This day, you’ll head for the Swiss-German border along Lake Constance, or the 'Bodensee' in German.
 You’ll drive through a beautiful, friendly landscape with green forested hills.
 The two main stops along the way are Appenzell and St. Gallen, both icons of northern Swiss culture.
 You’ll then head for the shores of Lake Constance, that you keep following until you reach Kreuzlingen at the Swiss-German border.
 Kreuzlingen practically forms one city along with its German counterpart Constance ('Konstanz' in German).

-- the town of Romanshorn along the lake makes for a nice stop.
-You can grab a bite along the lake and visit the Automobile Adventure World, or the locomotive depot and museum Locorama;
+- The town of Romanshorn along the lake makes for a nice stop.
+You can grab a bite along the lake and visit the car museum Autobau, or the locomotive depot and museum Locorama.

-- if you’d rather stay in the German town Constance, find options here.
+- If you prefer to stay in the German town Constance, find options here.

 The route - day 6: Kreuzlingen-Zurich via Stein am Rhein and the Rhine Falls: 96 km, 1h35

-- you can make a boat cruise over Lake Constance and the river Rhine, all the way to Schaffhausen.
-In order to enjoy this trip, you can leave your car parked in either Kreuzlingen or Schaffhausen, make the entire trip by boat and then return to you car by train;
+- You can make a boat cruise over Lake Constance and the river Rhine, all the way to Schaffhausen.
+You can leave your car parked in either Kreuzlingen or Schaffhausen, make the entire trip by boat and then return to your car by train.

 Suggested hotels in and around Zurich.